COVID-19 frequently asked questions

 For some people, it can be more severe and can lead to pneumonia or breathing difficulties and can even be fatal.
 Call 000 if you need urgent medical help.

-If you are severely unwell, such as having difficulty breathing, call 000 (Triple Zero).
+If you are severely unwell, such as having difficulty breathing at rest, call 000 (Triple Zero).

 Use the healthdirect Symptom Checker to find out if you need to seek medical help.